 I’d also like to take a quick moment to mention the other awesome road trips I’ve done in other areas of the United States (and even Canada):

-1) Here is a 3 day one I took across most of the north eastern United States.
+1) Here is a 3 day road trip I took across most of the north eastern United States.

-2) Here is a 6 day one I took across the Appalachian Mountains and nearby areas.
+2) Here is a 6 day road trip I took across the Appalachian Mountains and nearby areas.